ghostoptimizer/auto-provision-ec2/README.md

 Real uses:

-- Launch a short‑lived server to try an idea.
+- Launch a short‑lived server to try some ideas.
 - Tear it down when you’re done.
 - Make sure your startup script works before baking a golden AMI.
 - Quick “is it up?” check at /healthz.